Tobiadefami/fuxion/README.md

   ```
 # Usage

-The process of creating useful synthetic data involves two main steps: data generation and normalization. fuxion provides a simple interface for both of these tasks.
+The process of creating useful synthetic data involves two main steps: data generation and normalization. fuxion provides a simple interface for both of these tasks, and a pipeline that chains together both of these tasks.

 ## Generation
 ```python